gdjeygh/demo_repo/README.md

 # demo_repo
-<h1>GitHub</h1>
-This is my first repo in github,i'm very exited.
+This is my first repository in github.
 <br>

-auther - Loknath Roy
+Auther - Loknath Roy